India elections: Narendra Modi's BJP set to sweep back to power | DW | 23.05.2019

 Vote counting in the 2019 Indian general election is underway and early trends show a clear lead for Prime Minister Narendra Modi's governing coalition.

 The National Democratic Alliance (NDA), led by Modi's Bharatiya Janata Party (BJP), is on course to secure the 272 seats needed to command a simple majority in the lower house of parliament.
-The NDA was ahead in 324 seats, with the opposition United Progressive Alliance leading in 111, after about three hours of counting.
+The NDA was ahead in 340 seats, with the opposition United Progressive Alliance leading in around 100, after more than four hours of counting.

 Official data from India's Election Commission showed the BJP alone leading in contests for 292 seats, with its main rival, the Indian National Congress, ahead in 51 constituencies.